samarthsr/Encrypt-and-Decrypt-text-using-the-Caesar-Cipher-algorithm/README.md

-# encrypt and decrypt text using the Caesar Cipher algorithm
+#Encrypt and Decrypt text using the Caesar Cipher algorithm
 A Python program to encrypt and decrypt text using the Caesar Cipher algorithm.
 It supports encryption, decryption, case sensitivity, and handles non-alphabetic characters.
 Ideal for learning cryptography basics and improving Python skills.
 User-friendly and perfect for beginners!
 🚀 Features
 Encryption: Converts plain text into cipher text using a user-defined shift value.